 The change of shift in frequency due to the movement of a wave source is called the Doppler effect.
-According to the Doppler effect, the observer perceives an upward shift in frequency when the wave source is approaching while the observer perceives a downward shift in frequency when the wave source is retreating.
-This is the reason why you hear a frequency higher than the actual one when the ambulance approaches you while you hear a lower frequency sound when it is far from you.
+According to the Doppler effect, the observer perceives an upward frequency shift when the wave source is approaching, while the observer perceives a downward shift in frequency when the wave source is retreating.
+This is why you hear a frequency higher than the actual one when the ambulance approaches you while you hear a lower frequency sound when it is far from you.

 Doppler effect is not only limited to sound waves as it also occurs on other types of waves such as light.

-Our world is filled with great wonders and colors from blue skies to green grass.
-We appreciate all of these because of optics which deals with the behavior of light and other electromagnetic waves.
+Our world is filled with great wonders and colors, from blue skies to green grass.
+We appreciate all of these because of optics which deal with the behavior of light and other electromagnetic waves.
 Let us learn more about this as we read this chapter.

-Some of us are afraid of darkness, that is why we seek the light.
-Way back, we all know that light exists but we do not know what it is.
+Some of us are afraid of the darkness; that is why we seek the light.
+Way back, we all know that light exists, but we do not know what it is.
 Let us shed some light on this topic as we break down what light is.

 The earliest attempt to discuss the nature of light as a particle started with Newton and his corpuscular theory, which states that light emitted by a source is composed of tiny, massless particles called corpuscles.
-This theory can perfectly explain the concept of reflection, but it was not able to explain other phenomena.
+This theory can perfectly explain the concept of reflection, but it could not explain other phenomena.

 The nature of light as a particle does not end, however, since the energy carried by light waves during emission and absorption reveals a particle aspect of light called photons or quanta.
 This contradiction has been solved when the field of quantum theory was established, which states that light (and other electromagnetic waves) is both a particle and a wave.

-In optics, we are going to emphasize the aspect of light as a wave.
+In optics, we will emphasize the aspect of light as a wave.